Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <div class="description">
 <p>Lyssa,</p>
 <p>I hope you find this as soon as you get back from the market.
 I know we've talked of leaving before, but we have to get out, tomorrow.
 After what happened to Klara, it's not safe for us to stick around.</p>
 <p>And listen, I don't want you to be mad at me, but you know how they like to climb up to the attic after their parties to do Morninglord knows what?
 I followed them the other night, and they all went into the storage room and then disappeared.
-I was too sensible to follow them, but I heard muffled screaming which seemed to come from below.</p>
+It wasn't safe to follow them, but I heard muffled screaming which seemed to come from below.</p>
 <p>I'm starting to have doubts that Tomas really left, or that he's down there somewhere instead.
 My love, we have to get away before we get caught up in whatever is going on.</p>
 <p>Anya</p>
 </div>